lgboim/SelfAI/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies (NumPy, PyTorch, gym, openai) if not already installed.
 You can use `pip` to install them:
   ```
   pip install numpy torch gym openai
   ```
-3. Set up your OpenAI API key as an environment variable named OPENAI_API_KEY.
+3. Set up your OpenAI API key as an environment variable named `OPENAI_API_KEY`.
 Replace `"YOUR_API_KEY"` with your actual OpenAI API key:
 - Windows:
   ```
   set OPENAI_API_KEY=YOUR_API_KEY